Kubernetes Operator Troubleshooting

 • Operator is unable to get cluster state after N retries

-Profiling the Autonomous Operator
+Profiling the Kubernetes Operator

-For more advanced troubleshooting, the Autonomous Operator supports the Go language pprof feature and serves profiling data on its default listen address localhost:8080.
+For more advanced troubleshooting, the Kubernetes Operator supports the Go language pprof feature and serves profiling data on its default listen address localhost:8080.
 You can access this endpoint by running a remote shell or forwarding the port to your local system.

 To access goroutine stack traces using a shell: